OctopusDeploy/docs/docs/administration/high-availability/index.md

 ## Configuring Octopus High Availability

-When you have selected the approach for Octopus High Availability and provisioned any infrastructure, the next step is to configure it.
-This section includes guides on configuring Octopus for High Availability; with and without Active Directory:
+When you have selected the approach you will use for Octopus High Availability and provisioned your infrastructure, the next step is to configure it.
+This section includes guides on configuring Octopus for High Availability with and without Active Directory:

 - [Configuring High Availability: with Active Directory](/docs/administration/high-availability/configure/octopus-with-active-directory.md)
 - [Configuring High Availability: without Active Directory](/docs/administration/high-availability/configure/octopus-without-active-directory.md)